 God has provided all moms with the tools and gifts they need to properly prepare each child for their future.
 He has given us enough Grace to get us through each day and new mercies every morning.
 Every child is different and every parent is gifted properly.
 You are lacking nothing as a parent, it is there somewhere you just have to find it within.

-I just want to encourage all you moms who think that just because we “homeschool” we have super powers or something like that…hahaha, that really isn’t so.
+I just want to encourage all you moms who think that just because we “homeschool” we have superpowers or something (hahaha) that really isn’t so.
 We are just moms, as unperfect and unsure as you are trying to do God’s perfect will in our children’s lives through His Grace and for His Glory!

 Encourage Each Other in Motherhood